markusthemaker/DewPointThermometer/README.md

 ## Wiring

-Below are the wiring instructions for both stations.
+Below are the wiring instructions.
 Use short, direct references and keep related signals grouped.
 All components except the LCD and LEDs run at 3.3V logic.
 The LCD is 5V and requires a logic level converter for the I2C lines.

-### Outdoor Station Wiring
+### Sensor Station Wiring

 **SHT85 Sensor (3.3V I2C):**
 - SCL -> ESP32 GPIO22 (I2C Clock)